RALWORKS/intficpy/docs/items.md

 can_of_nails.addSynonym("can")
 ```

 Then, we set the adjectives, as demonstrated above.
-Give this function a list of adjectives
-(remember the square brackets) that can describe the item.
-Order matters here, as
-the game will try to string them together to create the name it will use to talk about the
-item (its verbose name).
+Give this function a list of adjectives that can describe the item.
+Order matters here, as the game will try to string them together to create the name it will use to talk about the item (its verbose name).

-If we want to *give* the game a phrase to use to the verbose name, instead of generating
+If we want to *give* the game a phrase to use for the verbose name, instead of generating
 one automatically, we should set

 ```python